Present Perfect in English

 For example, if you say, “I have seen that movie,” it means that you saw the movie at some point in the past, and it is still relevant to you.
 It does not necessarily mean that you saw the movie recently.

 You can also use the present perfect to talk about past events that have not yet been completed.
-For example, if you say, “I have been working on this project for two weeks,” it means that you started working on the project two weeks ago and are still working on it.
+For example, if you say, “I have worked on this project for two weeks,” it means that you started working on the project two weeks ago and are still working on it.

 When do we use the present perfect tense?